 This little amount of carbohydrates shouldn’t be used for any kind of dessert but should come from green cruciferous vegetables.

-After you’ve planned out all your greens, all other carbs will come from all other veggies, nuts, seeds.
+After you’ve planned out all your greens, all other carbs will come from all other veggies, nuts, and seeds.

 You can see how you need to adjust for ketogenic dieting and how little amounts of carbs to consume daily.